Let’s put food on the table.

-Share the Goods is a matching service that connects people who could use help with groceries, to those who can provide that help.
-If you’ve undergone economic hardship recently due to the global pandemic, we’re here to help.
+Share the Goods is a matching service that connects people who could use help with groceries to those who can provide that help.
+If you’re having a hard time affording food, we’re here to help.
 If you’re able to lend a hand and support someone in need, we’re here to connect you.

-Since the beginning of time, food has brought people together.
-In uncertain times like these, that’s never been more true.
-Sign up today.
+Since the beginning of time, food has always brought people together.
+That’s never been more true than now.

 How it works

 Need a little help with groceries?
 Want to help someone in need?
 Sign up and answer a few quick questions.

 Look out for an email.
 We’ll put you in touch with someone who needs a little help or can get you what you need.

 Reach out to your match, purchase what they need and have it delivered to where they need it.

 A few tips.

 Once you get your match’s email, here are a few tips to make the exchange as smooth as possible.